 The Downside of Seeking Change

-At some point in time, many of us begin to seek change, to search for something deeper in our lives consciously.
+At some point, many of us begin to seek change, to search for something deeper in our lives, consciously.
 This could be meaning, love, authenticity, reality, truth, or many other expressions.
 Often, this is referred to as a spiritual search or a movement toward personal growth or development.

 All of these endeavors have one thing in common: we are seeking something.
 It is the phenomenon of seeking that keeps us trapped.

 Many of us seek knowledge; we want to know or understand something.
-Perhaps we are seeking change to know something about ourselves or someone else, why we or they act in a certain way.
-Maybe we see a pattern we want to change.
-Maybe we want to know why life works in a certain way.
+Perhaps we seek change to gain insight into ourselves or others, understanding why we or they act in a certain way.
+Possibly we notice a pattern that we want to change.
+Maybe we want to know why life unfolds in a certain way.

 Many of us, at some point, seek love or acceptance.
-This usually seems to involve relationships – getting a relationship, improving a relationship, getting rid of a relationship.
+This usually involves relationships – forming a relationship, improving an existing one, or ending a relationship.

 Another thing commonly sought in our culture is success or status.
 We want more money, a better position, a bigger office, to be seen on TV or recognized as an expert in our field.

 The word change appears to be intimately involved in the search.
 We want to change our state, circumstances, sense of self, or something else.
-Again, this change can revolve around something that is missing or enhancing the presence of something already here.
+Again, this change can focus on something that is missing or enhancing the presence of something already present.

 When we think about seeking change, what do we want to change?
 If we find that perfect relationship, what will that change?
 If we find the knowledge we seek, what will change?
 Or getting recognition or success – what changes?